kform-dev/choreo-docs/docs/02-userguide/02_project.md

 ## APIs and API extensions

-By using Custom resource definitions you can customize Choreo to orchestrate any use case. `CRDs` are stored in the `crd` directory of a choreo package and define the schema of the resource/api used to validate the resources consumed by the API.
-Choreo API is declarative
+By using Custom resource definitions you can customize Choreo to orchestrate your specific use case. `CRDs` are stored in the `crd` directory of a choreo package.
+CRDs define the schema of the resource/api used to validate the resources consumed by the API.

 ## Reconcilers